 That was your death.
 That was your judgment.
 That was your funeral procession.
 Jesus has stopped it.
 Death is an empty powerless form because the dead Jesus is now the living Jesus.
 He Himself has left the tomb, the firstborn of many.
-He has filled Baptism with His life, eternal life.
-On that day, Jesus said to you, "Young man, young woman, I say to you arise!
+Death was left behind forever.
+Jesus has filled Baptism with His life, eternal life.
+On the day of your Baptism, Jesus said to you, "Young man, young woman, I say to you arise!
 Be filled with life.
 Your sins are forgiven.
-Your coffin is but a sweet bed from which you too will rise, restored when the eternal morning dawns.
-Not by your own doing.
+Your coffin is but a sweet bed from which you too will rise, restored when the eternal morning dawns."
+Of course, this is not by your own doing.
 You can't overcome death any more than either of the widows' sons did.
 You don't choose to be resurrected.
 You don't work hard and overcome death.
 You can't.
 Jesus does.
 Jesus did.